 To strengthen habitat protection, Huế authorities established the Saola Nature Reserve in early 2025.
 Covering more than 19,000 hectares, the reserve helps protect natural forests in the Central Annamites and provides a safer environment for endangered species, including the Vietnam unicorn.

-However, protecting saola only in the wild is not enough.
-This is why conservationists are also developing the captive breeding programs for Saola.
-WWF-Viet Nam, together with ReWild, Wroclaw Zoo, the Asian Turtle Programme, and Bach Ma National Park, is building a saola conservation breeding centre in Bach Ma National Park.
-This centre aims to support the survival of saola and other rare Annamite species, with the long-term goal of future rewilding in protected forests.
+However, protecting saola in the wild is not enough.
+Conservationists are also developing captive breeding programs for saola.
+WWF-Viet Nam, together with ReWild, Wroclaw Zoo, the Asian Turtle Programme, and Bach Ma National Park, is building a conservation breeding centre.
+This centre aims to support the survival of saola and other rare species, with the goal of releasing them back into protected forests in the future.

 At the international level, the Saola Working Group (SWG) was established in 2006 by the IUCN Species Survival Commission.
 The group brings together conservation experts working in Vietnam and Laos to coordinate research, protection, and conservation strategies for saola.